 His intellectual property practice has included representation of an international trade association in copyright infringement litigation throughout the Midwestern and Southeastern United States.
 Gene’s trucking industry experience includes representation of national, regional and local motor carriers, as well as representation of a number of trucking insurance companies including the largest underwriter of trucking insurance in Canada.
 His experience with insurance matters includes significant coverage litigation, as well as claims for extra-contractual damages, for domestic carriers as well as several underwriting syndicates at Lloyd’s, London.
 Gene’s national practice has included handling matters before courts in Florida, Illinois, Michigan, Missouri, Nebraska, North Carolina, Ohio and Texas.

-Gene currently is Chair Elect of the American Bar Association Section of Litigation, the largest section in the ABA.
+Gene is the Immediate Past Chair of the American Bar Association Section of Litigation, the largest section in the ABA.
 He has been active in the Section’s leadership since 2003, previously serving as the Section’s Revenue Officer as a Managing Director of the Section and co-chairing the Section’s 2009 Annual Meeting.

 Since 2001, Gene has served in the House of Delegates of the American Bar Association, and currently serving as the Kentucky State Delegate.
 From 2010-12, he served as Chair of the House Committee on Rules & Calendar.
 He has chaired or co-chaired two ABA Presidential Appointments Committees.
 From 2012-15, he served as Chair of the Council of the ABA’s charitable arm, the Fund for Justice and Education.
 He also is a member of the Board of Directors of both the American Bar Endowment and the American Bar Foundation.
 Gene is a member of the Defense Research Institute and the American Counsel Association.

-Gene served as President of the Fayette County Bar Association in 2013-14 and has also held a number of positions with the Kentucky Bar Association, including as a member of the Board of Governors and as Chair of its Young Lawyers Division.
+Gene was President of the Fayette County Bar Association in 2013-14 and has also held a number of positions with the Kentucky Bar Association, including as a member of the Board of Governors and as Chair of its Young Lawyers Division.

 Recent representative engagements include: